pathfindertools/cryptonet/content/pages/home.md

         headline: NFT Hack with Filecoin
         subhead: 'Oct 5 - Nov 28, 2021'
         text: >-
-          "<p>8-week hackathon focused on NFTs - Build projects on Filecoin/IPFS and compete for the $50k prize pool</p>"
+          8-week hackathon focused on NFTs - Build projects on Filecoin/IPFS and compete for the $50k prize pool
         link: 'https://www.encode.club/nft-hack'
         buttonLabel: Learn more and register
       - image: